 Again, whatever you do – DO NOT try to get between the dogs or shield one of the dogs with your own body.
 If you do, you could end up with dozens of stitches yourself.
 And take it from someone who knows – dog bites and stitches don’t either one feel good.

-This article was submitted by ferretbiting.com which highlights how to deal with ferret biting if you have ferret as pets.
+This article was submitted by ferretbiting.com or ADS which highlights how to deal with ferret biting if you have ferret as pets.